There is one major thing that can make the world a better place.

 So I continued looking elsewhere for direction.
-I completed two university degrees and explored many different careers, including working as a private investigator, a lawyer, a radio show host, a comedian, a filmmaker, a university teacher, a business owner, and, now, a digital communications manager.
+I completed two university degrees and explored many different careers, including working as a private investigator, a lawyer, a radio show host, a comedian, a filmmaker, a university teacher, and a business owner running my own web design agency.

-What I’ve learned through this journey is that there IS no destination.
+What I’ve learned through this journey is this: there is no destination.
 Life is about experiences.
 It’s about meeting new people, doing new things, and confronting our fears and limiting beliefs.
 It’s about discovering things that make us feel alive.
 It’s about being encouraged by others and, in turn, encouraging them back.

 Ultimately, it’s about turning strangers into friends, as we all travel through this journey that is life.